The Universe expansion and Energy problems: Some repercussions on modern Physics

 and in order to find out the probability of localizing a given particle under some constraints in a given position.
 This principle is stated after using the probability distributions and their standard deviations \emph{$\sigma_x$} and \emph{$\sigma_k$} as well as the De Broglie relation $p = \frac{h}{\lambda}.$ Therefore this principle states simply that this particular approach and the use of this particular method hold within themselves the uncertainty so quantified.
 Nevertheless this does not mean that the position $x$ of the particle or its momentum $p_x,$ at a given time, can not be well defined or can not be determined with more precision by a more efficient theoretical or experimental process.\\\\ Indeed, none can assert that one can not perform a technical device or a theoretical process that could be used in order to measure the width of a slit or the size of a particle that are much smaller then those which are reached at the present time by means of scattered particles.
 We maybe could use $\gamma-$rays having very much smaller wavelengths after inventing an intermediate device (or process) which makes their effects accessible to our sensitivity or our comprehension.
 Likewise, we can hope performing some new processes for measuring both position $x$ and momentum component $p_{x}$ of a given particle which could improve the uncertainties $\Delta x$ and $\Delta p_{x}$ as well as their product $\Delta x \Delta p_{x}$ which is limited presently by $\frac{\overline{h}}{2}$ when using our current process.\\ Obviously, we can use Schr\"{o}dinger equations and quantum Statistics as effective approaches leading to qualitative and quantitative approximations (with naturally a margin of uncertainty) of the studied physical phenomena when real approximate measurements are difficult to achieve.
 These issues will be discussed and made more precise in the next sections.\\\\

 Notice that, within the framework of our model, the notions of wavelength and frequency are characteristics of material or immaterial points but not of material particles even though they are considered physically as punctual particles such as electrons for example.
 This is precisely the context within which we have to understand and explain the undulatory character of matter.
-We then consider the fact of attributing a wavelength $\lambda = \frac{h}{p}$ and a frequency $ f = \frac{v}{\lambda}$ to a pointlike material particle as being a practical method for making approximate calculation and they do not correspond to a real periodic trajectory and can not be used for making exact calculation of relativistic or non relativistic particle's energy by means of formulae such as: for example (see section 8).\\\\ Likewise, when we use the relation $p = \gamma mv = \frac{h}{\lambda}= \frac{hf}{v}$ for a non relativistic punctual material particle, we get which implies (according to relativistic formulas)
+We then consider the fact of attributing a wavelength $\lambda = \frac{h}{p}$ and a frequency $ f = \frac{v}{\lambda}$ to a pointlike material particle as being a practical method for making approximate calculation and they do not correspond to a real periodic trajectory and can not be used for making exact calculation of relativistic or non relativistic particle's energy by means of formulae such as: for example (see section 8).\\\\ Likewise, when we use the relation